-where \(\mu,\eta\) are cavity indices (\(A\) or \(B\)).
 The coupling strength is given by \(V_{\mu\eta} = (1+\delta_{\mu\eta})\gamma_1/2\) with the cavity decay rate \(\gamma_1\).
-Due to topology, the inter-cavity coupling is exactly half the dissipation rate.
+Due to the topology of the system, the inter-cavity coupling is exactly half the dissipation rate.
 For the 1D case, a photon emitted away from the other cavity will not return, while a photon emitted towards the other cavity can be transferred into that cavity.
-In higher dimensions, the inter-cavity coupling will be much smaller than the dissipation rate.
-The delay time \(\tau\) in Eq.~\eqref{eq:corrfunc} depends implicitly on the involved cavities, with \(\tau=R/c,\, \mu\neq\eta\), and 0 otherwise.
-For one initial excitation, three system states \(|A\rangle = |10\rangle,\, |B\rangle = |01\rangle,\, |0\rangle = |00\rangle\) contribute, with the excitation in slab A or B, or both slabs in the ground state, respectively.
-Inserting Eq.~\eqref{eq:corrfunc} into Eq.~\eqref{eq:sysdgl} yields the equations of motion.
-As an example, the occupation in slab A \(\langle A|\rho_s(t)|A\rangle\) evolves as (cf.~\apprefB):
+In higher dimensions, the inter-cavity coupling will generally be much smaller than the dissipation rate.
+The delay time \(\tau\) in Eq.~\eqref{eq:corrfunc} depends implicitly on the involved cavities, with \(\tau=(1-\delta_{\mu\eta})R/c\).